dtsao/react-boilerplate/README.md

 # If you have installed Create React App yet
 `npm install -g create-react-app`

-# Creating the actual React application
+# Creating the React application
 # Note, you can use npm and yarn to scaffold out the project too
 `npx create-react-app react-boilerplate`